Ocean Avenue (album): Background and production

 In June and July 2002, the band appeared on Warped Tour, which coincided with the release of the band's second EP The Underdog EP on July 2, through Fueled by Ramen.
 Capitol Records had licensed the EP to Fueled by Ramen as not to lose the band punk credibility.
-Two days after its release, bassist Warren Cooke left the band, citing personal reasons.
-His spot was temporarily filled by members of other acts on the tour, Home Grown and the Starting Line.
+Two days after its release, bassist Warren Cooke left the band, citing personal reasons; violinist Sean Mackin said there was in-fighting between them up to eight months before this occurred.
+Cooke spot was temporarily filled by members of other acts on the tour, Home Grown and the Starting Line.
 On July 21, 2002, Inspection 12 guitarist Peter Mosely joined Yellowcard as their bassist.
 In October and November 2002, the band supported No Use for a Name on their headlining US tour, and played a few shows with the Starting Line and Park.
 In February 2003, Yellowcard played a handful of West Coast shows with Park and Stole Your Woman.

 Between signing to Capitol and recording, Yellowcard spent a period of time writing new material in several studios.
 They spent around four months writing material, before going into pre-production.
 The band had one song, "Boxing Me", that their A&R person felt sounded like a single, but the members considered the track "too poppy" and dropped it.
 Sessions for Ocean Avenue were held at Sunset Sound in Hollywood, California, in February and March 2003.
 Neal Avron produced and recorded the album with assistance from engineers Ryan Castle and Travis Huff.
 Harper knew of Avron through his work with Everclear, New Found Glory, and the Wallflowers.
 He praised Avron for helping to achieve the "right kind of guitar tone, or master the violin, or help out with drum" sounds.
 Tom Lord-Alge mixed the recordings at South Beach Studios in Miami Beach, Florida, with assistance from Femio Hernandez, before the album was mastered by Ted Jensen at Sterling Sound in New York City.